MrCreosote/jgi_kbase_integration_tests/README.md

   the probable (but not definite) explanation is that the JGI disk cache for the file in question has expired and the file is only available on HPSS.
   Download the file from the production JGI endpoint to recreate the cache.
+* If tests are failing because the workspace is throwing 404s, 502s, connection refused, or consistently timing out it's probably due to [this bug]( ) TODO URL for workspace bug.
+  A PermGen error being thrown or occuring in the workspace logs is strong confirmation.
+If this occurs kill -9 the workspace and restart.
 * Avast (and presumably other antivirus software) can interfere with javamail and cause errors and hangs, even when disabled by the program UI.